These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 In fact, it is the only supplement to receive a qualified stamp of approval from the US Food and Drug Administration for cognitive decline and dementia.
 (22)

-During these studies, it was discovered that, besides reducing cortisol, PS also increased physical performance and reduced post-exercise muscle soreness and recovery time.
+During these studies, it was discovered that, besides reducing cortisol, phosphatidylserine also increased physical performance and reduced post-exercise muscle soreness and recovery time.
 (26)

-L-theanine is an amino acid found almost exclusively in black, green, white, and oolong tea.
+L-theanine is an amino acid found almost exclusively in black, green, white, and oolong teas.

 It is widely regarded for inducing a state of “calm attentiveness.”